-Overtime I have learnt so much more about nutrition and the effects meat and dairy etc have on our bodies.
-I have customised mine and Layla’s diets to suit what feels good for us while also suiting our tastebuds of course.
+Overtime I have learnt so much more about nutrition and the effects meat and dairy have on our bodies.
+I have customised mine and Layla’s diets to suit what feels good for us while also suiting our tastebuds.
 It’s been a huge learning experience with a lot of trial and error but it’s definitely been worth it.
 I wouldn’t want to raise my family any other way.